alessioriga/Online-Bookstore/README.md

 # Online-Bookstore
-Interactive web application that help users in finding books tailored to their reading preferences
+Interactive web application that helps users in finding books tailored to their reading preferences